Dahon: Special bikes

-In June 2017, they announced the release of a special anniversary bike based on the Curl - the Curl i8.
+In June 2017, DAHON marked its 35th anniversary and announced the release of a special anniversary bike based on the Curl - the Curl i8.
 The bike was limited to a run of 500 that were available world wide with riders having to sign up to pre-order the bike.
 Those that preordered the bike had the opportunity to have their signature etched onto the bike frame.

+In 2022, DAHON marked its 40th anniversary and released a dual-beam carbon-fiber folding bicycle.
+Limited to 249 units worldwide, the model featured a full carbon-fiber frame and fork, hydraulic disc brakes, Shimano 11-speed components, and DAHON's patented Lock Jaw hinge system.
+The bicycle weighed approximately 9.4 kg (20.7 lb).

+In 2024, DAHON introduced its first 700C road bicycle features the DAHON-V tech at the Taipei Cycle Show.
+The aluminum-framed model was designed to improve frame stiffness and pedaling efficiency, marking DAHON's expansion into the performance road bicycle segment beyond its traditional folding bicycle lineup.